sumtsui/do-bulk-asynchronous-tasks-in-JavaScript/article.md

 For the purpose of this article, I wrote a `getData` function that makes the request and returns a promise.
 A simple server answers for GET request to path `/picture?query=XXX` and sends back picture data with a random delay.

+Here is the [repo](https://github.com/sumtsui/do-bulk-asynchronous-tasks-in-JavaScript) to all the codes shown in this article.
+You can read ahead or play with the code first.
+It it up to you.

 So if I call `getData(67)`, the server will send back `{"path":"/picture?query=67","data":"pic67"}`.
-It is very simple and contrived.
-Don't worry about the implementation for now, I will link to the repo at the end.
+It is very simple and contrived I know.

 To meet our expectation, let's try `Promise.all`: